-All students take the core subjects of English, Mathematics, Science, Second Language, Human Technologies, Enrichment and Flow and PE.
-Students also select two options from subjects including Art, Drama, Creative Media, Music, Environmental Management, Economics and History.
+The majority of our students take the core subjects of English, Mathematics, Science, Second Language, Human Technologies, Enrichment & Flow and PE.
+Students also select two options from subjects including Art, Drama, Creative Media, Music, Information Technology, Environmental Management, Economics and History.
+In addition, some students may take ASDAN courses as an alternative pathway.